-- HLS - a \$5.0 million upfront payment which was received upon closing of the agreement in September 2017, a \$2.5 million milestone payment that was received following achievement of the REDUCE-IT trial primary endpoint in September 2018, a \$2.5 million milestone payment that was received following U.S. FDA approval of a new indication and label expansion in December 2019, and a \$3.8 million milestone payment that was received as a result of obtaining a regular exclusivity designation in January 2020.
-As of June 30, 2023, these payments have been fully recognized. - CSL - a \$0.5 million up-front payment which was received upon closing of the agreement in January 2023.
+- HLS - a \$5.0 million upfront payment which was received upon closing of the agreement in September 2017, a \$2.5 million milestone payment that was received following achievement of the REDUCE-IT trial primary endpoint in September 2018, a \$2.5 million milestone payment that was received following U.S. FDA approval of a new indication and label expansion in December 2019, and a \$3.8 million milestone payment that was received as a result of obtaining a regulatory exclusivity designation in January 2020.
+As of June 30, 2023, these payments have been fully recognized.

+- CSL - a \$0.5 million up-front payment which was received upon closing of the agreement in January 2023. - Lotus - a \$0.3 million upfront payment which was received upon closing of the agreement in August 2023.

-The upfront and milestone payments from Edding and HLS were being recognized over the estimated period in which we were required to provide regulatory and development support pursuant to the respective agreements which were satisfied in 2023, 2024 and 2023, respectively.
-The upfront payment from CSL was recognized in January 2023 upon closing of the agreement as no regulatory and development support is required pursuant to the agreement.
+The upfront and milestone payments from Edding and HLS were being recognized over the estimated period in which we were required to provide regulatory and development support pursuant to the respective agreements which were satisfied in 2024 and 2023, respectively.
+The upfront payment from CSL and Lotus was recognized in January 2023 and August 2023, respectively, upon closing of the agreement as no regulatory and development support is required pursuant to the agreement.
 The amount of licensing and royalty revenue is expected to vary from period to period based on timing of milestones achieved and changes in estimates of the timing and level of support required.